OlivierBinette/LipSample/README.md

 ## Usage and functionalities

 `sample = lipsample(@f, L, [a b], m);` Draws _m_ samples from the probability density function _f_ which is Lipschitz continuous of order _L_ on _[a,b]_.
-For _m_ larger than 1000 * (b-a) * L, samples are drawn from a piecewise linear approximation of _f_ at distance at most 0.001 in the supremum norm.
+For large _m_, samples are drawn from a piecewise linear approximation of _f_ at distance at most 0.0005 in the supremum norm.
 Exact samples or different error tolerances can be obtained by using the 'Tolerance' key.

 `sample = lipsample(@f, L, [a b], m, 'Tolerance', epsilon);` ...
 If _epsilon_ = 0, exact samples are drawn for all sample sizes.
 Otherwise, for large _m_, samples are drawn from a piecewise linear approximation of _f_ at distance less than _epsilon_ in the supremum norm.

 ## Notes
-The density function _f_ does not have to be normalized, but it should be scaled to be near 1 as to improve efficiency. _L_ is the Lipschitz constant of _f_, not of its renormalization.
+The function _f_ does not have to be a normalized density, but it should be scaled to be near 1 as to improve efficiency. _L_ is the Lipschitz constant of _f_, not of its renormalization.

-Below you can see the envelope that was automatically constructed for the acceptance-rejection sampling of a triangular density (`lipsample(@triangular, 4, [0 1], 5000000);`).
+Below you can see the envelope that was automatically constructed for the acceptance-rejection sampling of a triangular density (`lipsample(@triangular, 4, [0 1], 1000000);`).

 ![](triangular-with-envelope.png)